Spinach and Feta Casserole with Brown Rice

 Yesterday my sister Pam and brother-in-law Kelly came over, and Kelly replaced my broken garbage disposal (thanks Kelly!)
 While he worked on that Pam and I raided the fridge where there were some leftovers of this Spinach and Feta Casserole with Brown Rice and Parmesan.
 A few hours later Pam called me. saying she wanted to save the spinach and feta casserole, but couldn’t find it on the blog.
 I had to tell her I was sorry that I hadn’t posted the recipe yet, but I was very happy that she liked it so much!

-This is one of those wonderfully versatile recipes that could be a vegetable-laden side dish or a perfect vegetarian dish and just in time for Meatless Monday, ahem.
-And I’m a more than a little proud that I’ve managed to have a meatless recipe for the blog again this Monday, since sticking to a schedule hasn’t been one of my best skills the last few years.
+This is one of those wonderfully versatile recipes that could be a vegetable-laden side dish or a perfect vegetarian dish.
+And I’m a more than a little proud that I’ve managed to have a meatless recipe for the blog this Monday, since sticking to a schedule hasn’t been one of my best skills the last few years.

 More Tasty Meatless Dinner Ideas: